 Also, don’t use real, heavy eggs if your baby is in the grasping and throwing phase so as to avoid injuries.
 Don’t use chocolate eggs – they’ll melt all over the place!

 4. Prep the hunt.

 Clear the grass of anything your child could get hurt on.
 Then prepare a baby-proofed perimeter and place shiny, colored eggs all over with small distances between them.
-If you’re letting baby crawl to them, don’t make them too hard to reach.
+If you’re letting your baby crawl to them, don’t make them too hard to reach.

-If baby is not crawling yet, simply place the eggs in a basket and let baby play!
+If your baby is not crawling yet, simply place the eggs in a basket and let baby play!
 Like the little one in the picture above, she’ll have plenty of fun just sitting in the grass sorting through her colorful eggs.

 5. Add decorations.